preboot/angularjs-webpack/README.md

 A complete, yet simple, starter for Angular using Webpack.

-This workflow serves as a starting point for building Angular 1.x applications using Webpack.
+This workflow serves as a starting point for building Angular 1.x applications using Webpack 2.x.
 Should be noted that apart from the pre-installed angular package, this workflow is pretty much generic.

 * Heavily commented webpack configuration with reasonable defaults.
 * ES6, and ES7 support with babel.